ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/en/02_programme.md

 10.00 		Jörg Widmaier (University Tübingen): *The stone bench of Burs – Gotland’s masonry in context and their connections to the main land*

-10.40		Erica Lioc (University Harvard): *Liturgical Activation of Master Mateo’s Stone Choir in Santiago de Compostela*
+10.40		Erika Loic (University Harvard): *Liturgical Activation of Master Mateo’s Stone Choir in Santiago de Compostela*

 11.20			Break